correlation and regression in spss#

 Note

-For this section, make sure that you have Split the file based on meteorological season.
+For the next few sections, make sure that you have Split the file based on meteorological season.
 If you aren’t sure how to do this, you can refer to last week’s practical for a refresher.

-We can create a scatter plot in SPSS in the same way that we created histograms and bar charts last week.
-The instructions below will show this using the Chart Builder, but you can also use the Legacy Dialogs (Graphs > Legacy Dialogs > Scatter/Dot).
+We can create a scatter plot in SPSS in the same way that we created histograms, bar charts, and boxplots.
+The instructions below will show this using the Chart Builder, but you can also use the Dialog (Graphs > Scatter/Dot).

 the "chart builder" dialog, with "scatter plot" highlighted in a red outline.

-In this part of the practical, we’re going to look at the relationship between the number of hours of sun in a given month (the Sun variable) and the monthly mean temperature (Tmean), using Sun as the explanatory variable, and Tmean as the response variable.
+In this part of the practical, we’re going to look at the relationship between the number of hours of sun in a given month (the Sun variable) and the monthly minimum temperature (Tmin), using Sun as the explanatory variable, and Tmin as the response variable.

-To do this, click and drag the Sun variable to the X-Axis? box, and the Tmean variable to the Y-Axis? box:
+To do this, click and drag the Sun variable to the X-Axis? box, and the Tmin variable to the Y-Axis? box:

 the "chart builder" dialog, with the two variables added to the chart.